1991 Sierra Leonean constitutional referendum

-A referendum on a new constitution was held in Sierra Leone on August 1991.
+A referendum on a new constitution was held in Sierra Leone in August 1991.
 Voting was held over four days (23, 26, 28 and 30 August).
 The new constitution would restore multi-party politics, as the country had been a one-party state since the 1978 constitutional referendum made the All People's Congress the only legally permitted party.

 Of the approximately 2.5 million voters, turnout was around 75%.
 The new constitution was approved by around 80% of voters, and came into force on 1 October.
 As a result, the 1978 constitution was repealed.
 Due to a coup eight months after the referendum, the first elections under the new constitution were not held until 1996.